Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group (C_2)^2: Introduction

 \section{Introduction}

 In our papers \cite{Nik7} ---\cite{Nik12}, we considered classification of degenerations and Picard lattices of K\"ahlerian K3 surfaces with finite symplectic automorphism groups.
 In \cite{Nik7}---\cite{Nik12}, we completed this classification for the groups of high order.
-For remaining groups of small orders: $D_6$, $C_4$, $(C_2)^2$, $C_3$, $C_2$ and $C_1$ it was not completely considered in these papers.
+For remaining groups of small orders: $D_6$, $C_4$, $(C_2)^2$, $C_3$, $C_2$ and $C_1$, the complete classification was not considered in these papers.
 Here $D_n$ is the dihedral group, and $C_n$ is the cyclic group of order $n$.
 For these groups, there are too many cases to consider, and it is better to consider each of these groups separately.
+The cases of $D_6$ and $C_4$ were recently completely considered in \cite{Nik13}, \cite{Nik14}.

-In this paper, we consider similar classification for the groups $D_6$ and $C_4$.
-This classification is given in Tables 2, 3 and 4 of Section \ref{sec3:D6} for the group $D_6$ and in Tables 5, 6 and 7 of Section \ref{sec4:C4} for the group $C_4$.
+In this paper, we consider similar complete classification for the group $(C_2^2)$ of the order $4$.